OTOC seeks to connect people across lines that tend to divide them: race & ethnicity, economics, religion, geography & language.

 What is OTOC?

 Omaha Together One Community (OTOC) teaches people to become effective leaders, explore their legitimate interests, do solid research, engage in sometimes tough, but always respectful public discourse, hold elected officials accountable and create positive change through collective action.
 Through the practice of these skills, people build relationships of trust and, by acting collaboratively, become part of solving their own problems rather than expecting someone else to take care of them.
-See the current issues page for a list of our current action teams and their objectives.

 We believe in relationships